pedroprates/style-transfer/README.md

 This notebook was was based on the *Style Transfer* method developed by the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), with the PyTorch framework.

-In this paper, style transfer uses features extracted by a 19-layer pre-trained [VGG-network](https://arxiv.org/pdf/1409.1556.pdf).
-In the image below, the convolutional layers of the network are named by stack and the order inside each stack, i.e., *conv1_2* means a convolutional layer on the *first stack* of convolutional layers and the *second position*.
+In this paper it's proposed the style transfer method, which uses features extracted by a 19-layer pre-trained [VGG-network](https://arxiv.org/pdf/1409.1556.pdf).
+In the image below, the convolutional layers of the network are named by stack and the order inside each stack, i.e., *conv1_2* means a convolutional layer on the *first stack* and the *second position*.
 The deepest layer on this network will be *conv5_4*.

 ![VGGNet](nb-imgs/vgg19_convlayers.png)

-The pre-trained network will come from the models on the [Torchvision model-zoo](https://pytorch.org/docs/stable/torchvision/models.html), made available via
+The pre-trained network will come from the models on the [Torchvision model-zoo](https://pytorch.org/docs/stable/torchvision/models.html), and to download them you just need this code:

 ```python
 from torchvision import models